TRISEP-2025-ML-tutorials/Intro-notebooks/README.md

 In this notebook we explore how tensors are treated in pytorch - and how to efficiently structure your code through the application of broadcasting.
 We alo look at the computational graph and backpropagation.

 ## [deep_learning_building_blocks.ipynb](https://github.com/TRISEP-2025-ML-tutorials/Intro-notebooks/blob/main/deep_learning_building_blocks.ipynb)
-Here we get clser to actual deep learning practice - how to set up most basic models and run a training loop.
+Here we get closer to actual deep learning practice - how to set up most basic models and run a training loop.
 How would one implement basic layers in deep networks.

 ## [fundamentals_in_numpy.ipynb](https://github.com/TRISEP-2025-ML-tutorials/Intro-notebooks/blob/main/fundamentals_in_numpy.ipynb)
 This is only for the interested - how we might go about backprobagation 'by hand' using numpy only.
 In practice some ML library would always be used.